bobems1215/Updated_Phylotags_and_GyrB_Database_creation/README.md

 The _GyrB_dada2_analysis.rmd_ script can be used to analyze all sequenced reads and psuedo_MiSeq reads with the DADA2 pipeline.

 ## Rarefying sequencing data to 28,000 reads.
-In order to create Supplemental Table 2 we rarified the PacBio and Illumina sequencing results for Bacteroidaceae, Bifidobacteriaceae, and Lachnospiraceae to 28,000 reads.
+In order to create **Supplemental Table 2** we rarified the Bacteroidaceae, Bifidobacteriaceae, and Lachnospiraceae PacBio and Illumina sequencing results to 28,000 reads.
 The bash script _rarify.reads.sh_ was used to rarify the sequencing data.
 The resulting reads can be used with the _GyrB_dada2_analysis.rmd_ script to analyze all rarified reads.